eukras/koinos/README.md

 # koinos

-A PHP Composer Package (and Symphony Bundle) for working with:
+A PHP Composer Package (and Symfony Bundle) for working with:

 * biblical references in texts and databases, and
 * classical and Koine Greek text.